Lucas Hedges

 Lucas Hedges in Ben Is Back

 The premiere of the drama "Boy Erased" in the fall of 2018 showcased Hedges' versatile talent, where he played a young gay man, Jared, forced into conversion therapy by his family.
-The film, based on the memoirs of Garrard Conley, spoke of the repercussions of conversion therapy at a time when being LGBTQ+ was considered an disease.
+The film, based on the memoirs of Garrard Conley, explored the devastating effects of conversion therapy during an era when being LGBTQ+ was wrongly viewed as a disorder.
 The film received nominations for both the Oscars and the Golden Globe, including a nod for Hedges' leading role.

 Lucas Hedges Interview Boy Erased

-In late 2018, Lucas was busy filming the drama "Honey Boy," co-starring with Shia LaBeouf, who wrote the script based on his memories of his relationship with his father.
+Later in 2018, Lucas dove into filming the drama "Honey Boy," co-starring with Shia LaBeouf, who wrote the script based on his memories of his relationship with his father.
 Lucas portrayed the young version of the protagonist, while LaBeouf played his own father.
 The film also featured Natasha Lyonne, Noah Jupe, and Byron Bowers.

 In 2019, he worked on the independent drama "Waves," where Lucas starred alongside Sterling K. Brown, Alexa Demie, and Taylor Russell.
 That same year, he appeared in "Mid90s," playing the older brother of the main character.
 In 2021, Lucas took on a leading role in an episode of the anthology series "The Premise" titled "The Ballad of Jesse Wheeler."